mkutz/screenplay-workshop-parabank/README.md

 We have no simple way of noting things down, but saving it in local variables right there in the test.

-In modern web applications state is stored mainly on the users' side via cookies, that refer to session data.
+In modern web applications state is stored mainly on the users' side via cookies or web storage, that refer to session data.

 So in order to fix our noisy test code problem, we might want a representation of the user.
 Well, that's the basic idea of the screenplay pattern!

-### Part 2: Actors and Tasks
+### Part 2: Actors and Abilities

 The central object in a screenplay is an __actor__.